majilaii/majilaii/README.md

 Welcome to my GitHub Repository

 Hi there 👋!
 I am currently looking for job opportunities in London and am excited to showcase some of my recent projects.
-In this repository, you will find three of my notable projects: aTypical, aMAZEthing, and Tactic-toe.
+Below, you will find three of my notable projects: aTypical, aMAZEthing, and Tactic-toe!

 aTypical is a project focused on improving typing skills and speed.
 Features include personalized practice, real-time progress tracking, and customizable practice texts.
 Technologies used include React, Express, Mongoose, and Typescript.